This post is an article on some of the best less known facts about the Leatherback Sea Turtles. So, keep reading.

-With the help of their unique physical structure, the leatherback sea turtles are very skillful at deep diving, they can dive up to four thousand feet deep into the water, and they even can swim up to ten thousand miles!
+With the help of their unique physical structure, the leatherback sea turtles are very skillful at deep diving, they can dive up to four thousand feet deep into the water and swim up to ten thousand miles!
 They can stay under the water for a straight 85 minutes, unlike most of the turtles.

-Another notable feature of the leatherback sea turtle is that these turtles have very sharp jaws that help these turtles to tear through the gelatinous surfaces.
+Leatherback sea turtleb have very sharp jaws that help these turtles to tear through the gelatinous surfaces.
 Hence, this allows them to attack their prey like the sea slaps and the jellyfishes in the ocean.

 So, these were some of the exciting facts about leatherback sea turtles.
 This massive creature, which weighs around 900kgs, is one of the most giant living reptiles.
 And as mentioned above, currently, they fall under “critically endangered” animals.